AwaisDS/AwaisDS/README.md

 ## 📂 My Projects

 ### 🔍 **Data Analysis:**
-- **Netflix Dataset Analysis**
+- **MediAid Ai**
-  - Insights into content trends and viewership patterns.
+  - An AI-powered healthcare application featuring disease prediction from symptoms, diagnostic test suggestions, and medicine recommendations with secure authentication.
 - **Crimes in Pakistan (2012-2017)**
   - A deep dive into crime statistics with powerful visualizations.